-This article is about a long/short equity strategy developed with DLPAL.
-The large sample and the exceptional performance during the 2008 bear market demonstrate the predictive power of the features generated by DLPAL for developing institutional grade strategies as well as their importance for hedge funds.
+This article is about a long/short equity strategy developed with DLPAL LS.
+The large sample and the exceptional performance during the 2008 bear market demonstrate the predictive power of the features generated by DLPAL LS for developing institutional grade strategies as well as their importance for hedge funds.

 In a recent article we offered a brief introduction to long/short equity strategy development with DLPAL.
 Below is a quote from that article:

 “Long/short equity strategies involve taking both long and short positions so that a net profit is made while market exposure is minimized.
 If the strategy is designed properly, then usually during bull markets long positions tend to be more profitable than short and the other way around during bear markets.
 Therefore, the profitability of a long/short strategy does not depend on market direction.”

-DLPAL software offers a unique capability of calculating historical values of four indicators (also called features, attributes or predictors in machine learning) using the historical data for each stock in a universe of any size.
+DLPAL LS software offers a unique capability of calculating historical values of four indicators (also called features, attributes or predictors in machine learning) using the historical data for each stock in a universe of any size.
 The frequency of the data is usually daily but it can also be weekly.
 Long/short equity signals are then generated based on the values of the four indicators, PLong, PShort, Pdelta and S, or any combination of them.
 More details about these indicators can be found in the program manual.

 The historical data files of the indicators can be imported in a backtesting platform for developing and testing long/short strategies.
-In this article we consider an example involving a universe of 23 Dow stocks and the history for the indicators starts in 01/2006.
-The choice of 23 Dow stocks was based on two criteria only:
+In this article we consider an example involving a universe of 28 Dow stocks (V and GS are not included) and the history for the features starts in 01/2006.

 Historical file generation

-The historical indicator files were generated by DLPAL LS, an institutional grade version of DLPAL software.
-However, the same files can be generated by DLPAL PRO.
+The historical features files were generated by DLPAL LS, an institutional grade version of DLPAL software.

-The DLPAL software takes the original historical data files of the stocks and creates a new set of files with extension .pih that include the indicator values for each instance (row).
+The DLPAL LS software takes the original historical data files of the stocks and creates a new set of files with extension .pih that include the feature values for each instance (row).
 An example is shown below for AXP.